Mississippi set to remove Confederate emblem from its flag | WTOP

 JACKSON, Miss.
-(AP) — Mississippi is on the verge of changing its state flag to erase a Confederate battle emblem that’s broadly condemned as racist.
+(AP) — Mississippi legislators were working Sunday to change the state flag by removing a Confederate battle emblem that’s broadly condemned as racist.

+The House passed a bill 91-23 with broad bipartisan support, sending it to the Senate for more debate.

 The flag’s supporters resisted efforts to change it for decades, but rapid developments in recent weeks have changed dynamics on this issue in the tradition-bound state.